gchure/phd/docs/src/chapter_02/section_05_results.md

 statistical weights in @Fig:states_weights.](ch2_fig7){#fig:collapse_coarse_graining short-caption="Coarse graining of promoter occupancy states to a two-state system."}

-The first term in $F$ denotes the repressor-operator binding energy, the second the contribution from the inducer concentration, and the last the effect of the repressor copy number.
+&nbsp;&nbsp;&nbsp;&nbsp;The first term in $F$ denotes the repressor-operator binding energy, the second the contribution from the inducer concentration, and the last the effect of the repressor copy number.
 We note that elsewhere, this free energy has been dubbed the Bohr parameter since such families of curves are analogous to the shifts in hemoglobin binding curves at different pHs known as the Bohr effect [@mirny2010; @phillips2015; @einav2016].

-Instead of analyzing each induction curve individually, the free energy provides a natural means to simultaneously characterize the diversity in our eighteen induction profiles. @Fig:induction_collapse (A) demonstrates how the various induction curves from @Fig:induction_predictions (C-E) all
+&nbsp;&nbsp;&nbsp;&nbsp;Instead of analyzing each induction curve individually, the free energy provides a natural means to simultaneously characterize the diversity in our eighteen induction profiles. @Fig:induction_collapse (A) demonstrates how the various induction curves from @Fig:induction_predictions (C-E) all